drpsyko101/MotorTownMods/docs/LuaHttpServer.md

 #### POST `/assets/spawn`

 Spawn a given asset path at specified location and rotation.
 Rotation field is optional.
+If no tags are provided, a new one will be generated for each asset.

 <details>
 <summary>Request body:</summary>